-Some Boy and Sidekick are obsessed with the Madagascar series.
-When I heard that Netflix was coming out with All Hail King Julien, a show entirely dedicated to the spunky little lemur character, our New Year's Eve theme was set.
-We worked with Netflix to come up with these King Julien-inspired DIY party hats that are absolutely perfect for a jungle-style New Year's celebration.
+Some Boy and Sidekick are obsessed with the idea of New Year's Eve parties.
+DIY party hats that are absolutely perfect for a little kid-style New Year's celebration.

 What I love most about these DIY party hats is that kids and adults alike can have a blast with them.
 It was fun watching the children come up with their designs, but I'll admit I had just about as much fun with my creation as they did.